-To turn on security notifications, go to WhatsApp > Settings > Account > Security > Show security notifications and flip the toggle to green, as pictured below.
+To turn on your security notifications, go to WhatsApp > Settings > Account > Security > Show security notifications and flip the toggle to green, as pictured below.

 5. Restrict Access to Profile Picture

 Do you use your profile photo on other platforms like Facebook, Twitter or LinkedIn?
 Maybe it’s even on your company’s website somewhere.
 If it is, and it’s set to be viewed by “Everyone” then, anyone that has your contact can download your picture from your WhatsApp profile.
 And, using Google Image search, very quickly can find out more about you.
-Set profile picture sharing to “Contacts only” in the Privacy menu.
+Set your profile picture sharing to “Contacts only” in the Privacy menu.